 Teotihuacán is located 30 miles from Mexico City and is one of Mexico’s most popular archaeological sites.
 It contains some of the largest pyramidal structures built in the pre-Columbian Americas.
 Dating back to 100 BCE it was the cultural epicentre of ancient Mesoamerica and believed by the Aztecs to be the place where the world was created.

 Located 30 miles northeast of Mexico City in the Valley of Mexico, Teotihuacán is one of Mexico’s most popular archaeological sites and contains some of the largest pyramidal structures built in the pre-Columbian Americas.

-Dating back to 100BC Teotihuacán was to become the cultural epicentre of ancient Mesoamerica.
-Yet very little is known about its origins, its people and where they came from or what language they spoke for although the civilization left many architectural ruins, no trace has yet been found of a writing system.
+Dating back to 100 BCE Teotihuacán was to become the cultural epicentre of ancient Mesoamerica.
+Yet very little is known about its origins, its people and where they came from or what language they spoke, although the civilization left many architectural ruins, no trace has yet been found of a writing system.
 The Totonacs have always maintained that they were the ones who built it, something that was accepted by the Aztecs, although this has not been corroborated by archaeological findings.

 The original name of the city is also not known, Teotihuacán, which means ‘place of the gods’, was given to it by the Aztecs although they never lived in Teotihuacán but visited it as a place of pilgrimage as they believed it was the place where the world was created.